Everything She Wants

-"Everything She Wants" is a single by the English pop duo Wham!, released in 1984 under Epic Records.
-The song was part of a double A-side release with "Last Christmas".
+"Everything She Wants" is a single by the English pop duo Wham!, released on 3 December 1984 via Columbia Records and Epic Records as part of a double A-side single release with "Last Christmas".
 Written and produced by George Michael, a member of the duo, "Everything She Wants" garnered significant acclaim, marking Wham!'s third consecutive million-selling number-one hit in the United States.

-Origin
+Production

 Writing

-Like most other Wham! songs from this period, it was written by George Michael.
-He discussed in the fall 1985 issue of ASCAP in Action:
+Like most other Wham! songs from this period, "Everything She Wants" was written by George Michael.
+He discussed the origin of the song in the fall 1985 issue of ASCAP in Action:

 "It's the only song I've written that successfully came from a backing track first.
 I wrote the Linn drum pattern and found a synthesizer program I liked and wrote the backing track in one evening, took it back to the hotel, and wrote the vocal in a hotel room the next morning.
 Because it was thrown together that way, I never looked at it as a single 'til everybody started saying it was great."